Continue with LinkedIn

 Moz Local Frequently Asked Questions

-Moz Local uses a network of data aggregators and direct publisher connections to push your business information to 90+ directories with a single click.
-When you update your information in Moz Local’s dashboard, it syncs across search engines (Google, Bing, Yahoo), major directories (Yelp, Apple Maps, Facebook), review sites, and industry-specific directories through a combination of direct API integrations and data aggregator networks.
+Moz Local uses a network of data aggregators and direct publisher connections to push your business information to 90+ directories with a single update.
+When you change information in Moz Local’s dashboard, it syncs across search engines (Google, Bing, Yahoo), major directories (Yelp, Apple Maps, Facebook), review sites, and industry-specific directories through a combination of direct API integrations and data aggregator networks.

-Moz Local’s multi-location management is game-changing for franchises, agencies, and regional businesses.
-You log in once and manage all locations from a single centralized dashboard—no need to remember multiple logins or manually update each location separately.
+Moz Local’s multi-location management lets franchises, agencies, and regional businesses manage all locations from a single centralized dashboard.
 Each location gets its own profile with location-specific data, and you can set permissions so franchisees or regional managers can update their own listings within the system.

 GeoRank lets you optimize location-specific pages, adjust your Google Business Profile strategy by region, and identify geographic opportunities where you’re not yet visible.
 You can also compare your rankings against specific competitors in each location, revealing whether your local SEO efforts are working and where to double down.

-Duplicate listings are a common problem—a business might appear under multiple variations of its name, different phone numbers, or old addresses scattered across the web.
+Duplicate listings are a common problem – a business might appear under multiple name variations, different phone numbers, or old addresses scattered across the web.
 Search engines struggle to consolidate these duplicates into one canonical listing, which fragments your local SEO signals and confuses customers.

-Moz Local scans the web and identifies potential duplicate listings, showing you where the duplicates exist.
+Moz Local scans the web and identifies potential duplicate listings, showing you where they exist.
 You can then claim or suppress duplicates, request removals from data aggregators, and ensure a single authoritative listing is what Google indexes.
-This cleanup can be surprisingly impactful; many businesses see ranking improvements after removing duplicates because Google no longer has conflicting signals about where your business actually is.
+This cleanup can be surprisingly impactful – many businesses see ranking improvements after removing duplicates because Google no longer has conflicting signals about your actual location.
+Moz Local automates detection and guides you through the cleanup process, saving hours of tedious manual work.

 About the Authors